MicrosoftDocs/visualfsharpdocs/docs/conceptual/seq.truncate['t]-function-[fsharp].md

 The result sequence.

 ## Remarks
-This function is named **Truncate** in compiled assemblies.
+This function is named `Truncate` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example

-The following example demonstrates the use of Seq.truncate and contrasts the behavior with Seq.take.
+The following example demonstrates the use of `Seq.truncate` and contrasts the behavior with `Seq.take`.

 [!code-fsharp[Main](snippets/fssequences/snippet16.fs)]